g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 * Improved Performance: In particular for complicated and resource-intensive online applications, HTTP/2's multiplexing, header compression, and server push features can greatly enhance performance by lowering latency and accelerating page load times.

 * Backward Compatibility: Because HTTP/2 preserves backward compatibility with HTTP/1.1, upgrading to the new protocol won't cause significant problems for already-built infrastructure.
-This guarantees a seamless transition for apps and webpages.
+This guarantees a seamless transition for apps and web pages.

 * Efficient Resource Utilization: HTTP/2 lowers the overhead of creating and maintaining multiple connections by multiplexing requests and responses over a single connection, improving scalability and resource consumption.